Porto, Portugal, is a magical modern city in Europe that you can explore. But how much do you know about this port city on the Iberian Peninsula?

 Porto was one of the many cities that opposed Portugal and Spain’s unity.
 Known as the Iberian Union, which lasted from 1580 to 1640, this was an era when the same monarch ruled both countries.
 The Union was deeply unpopular in Portugal and quickly led to public uprisings in Lisbon.

 In the 18th century, Portugal regained its independence from Spain and entered what is known as a ‘Golden Age.’
-The Golden Age was a period of great prosperity for Porto, with the city becoming well-known for its wines.
+The Golden Age was a period of great prosperity for Porto.
+The city become well-known for its wines.
 Port wine, in particular, became hugely popular and is still one of the things Porto is most famous for today.

 Following this time, the history of Porto, Portugal, took a liberal turn.
 In 1820, the Liberal Revolution kicked off, with Porto at the forefront of the need for a constitutional monarchy.
 King Miguel, an absolutist monarch, was forced into exile, and a liberal constitution was established.